INTERNSHIP PROGRAM FOR KFI-AM 640 and KTLK AM 1150 PROGRAMMING

 There is a 30 day period at the start of the internship in which the intern can choose to leave the program if they feel it's not working out.
 However, we reserve the right to dismiss an intern at any time for reasonable cause (i.e. excessive absences, tardiness, inappropriate behavior)

-During the first week you will experience the basics of how a talk show works:
+You will experience the ins and outs of how a talk show works.
+You will learn:

--How producers put the show together each day
+-How hosts and producers prepare for the show

-Whether you want to be a talk show host, a producer, or a news reporter, learning how to research and develop topics properly and accurately is a must, so during Week #2 you will:
+Whether you want to be a talk show host, a producer, or a news reporter, learning how to research and develop topics properly and accurately is a must.
+You will learn:

 For a show that takes listener calls, the calls are only as good as the person screening them.
 You want calls that bring something to the table, versus someone who is dull and boring.
 Callers should add to the show, not take away from it.